RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 Dummy data was created based on the structure of a Meta Ads Manager export for a fictitious supplement brand.
 This dataset mirrors the fields, formats, and relationships typically found in a real Meta export, ensuring realistic testing and development conditions.
 LINK

 ## 2. Exploratory Analysis
+Since the data came from a single source (Meta Ads Manager) and thus is relatively well structured and consistent at its core, the exploratory analysis was fairly straightforward but still essential.
+Using a set of SQL queries, I assessed the data’s quality, structure, consistency, volume, and distribution.
+This stage focused on determining whether the data was useful and sufficient to answer the business questions, rather than on generating insights.

+# Exploratory Analysis Conclusion
+The code this analysis was based on can be found in FILE

+The dataset is complete, consistent, and structured by Date × Campaign × Ad_Set × Ad × Country × Age_Group × Gender.
+Minor rounding in metrics (CTR, CPC, Cost_per_Conversion) was observed, so these will be recalculated in the dashboard.
+Based on this analysis, the ETL and data model decisions were:

+- Created a star schema, separating dimensions (Campaign, Ad_Set, Ad, Date, Country, Age_Group, Gender) from the fact table.

+- Fact table contains numeric metrics (Impressions, Clicks, Spend, Conversions, Revenue) at the fine-grained level.

+- This approach was chosen because of the large dataset with many categorical variables and to ensure smooth, fast reporting in dashboards.

 ## 3. Extract, Transform, Load (ETL)